 Islamophobia is a rejection of Islam, Muslim groups and Muslim individuals on the basis of prejudice and stereotypes.
-It may have emotional, cognitive, evaluative as well as action-oriented elements (e.g., discrimination, violence, etc).9 coined in the late 1980's, its first known use in print being in February 1991, in a periodical in the United States.4 The word is not ideal, but it is recognizably similar to 'xenophobia' and 'europhobia', and is a useful shorthand way of referring to dread or hatred of Islam.10
+It may have emotional, cognitive, evaluative as well as action-oriented elements (e.g., discrimination, violence , etc).

 This term was, as Jon Soltz asserts,